This website uses cookies to ensure you get the best experience on our website. MORE INFO

 Board Composition

-The Board is structured with a view to ensuring it is of a high calibre and has a balance of key skills and knowledge so that it works effectively as a team and individuals or groups do not dominate decision-making.
+The Board is structured with a view to ensuring it is of a high calibre and has a balance of skills, experience and diversity of perspectives appropriate to the Company’s business so that it works effectively as a team, and that individuals or groups do not dominate any decision-making.

-T.J.
-Blackburn, G.M.C.
-Bradley, F.N.Y.
-Lung, M.S.C.
-Ma and M.J.
-Murray are directors and/or employees of the John Swire & Sons Limited (“Swire”) group.
-N.A.H.
-Fenwick and M.B.
-Swire are shareholders, directors and/or employees of and R.S.K.
-Lim is an adviser to the Swire group.
-Before they ceased to be directors of the Company, P. Healy and M.M.S.
-Low were directors and employees of the Swire group.
+Tim Blackburn, Guy Bradley, Fanny Lung, Mabelle Ma, Martin Murray and Richard Sell are directors and/or employees of the John Swire & Sons Limited (“Swire”) group.
+Adam Fenwick and Merlin Swire are shareholders, directors and/or employees of and Raymond Lim is an adviser to the Swire group.

 The Non-Executive Directors bring independent advice, judgement and, through constructive challenge, scrutiny of executives and review of performance and risks.
-The Audit and Remuneration Committees of the Board comprise only Non-Executive Directors.
+The Audit, Nomination and Remuneration Committees of the Board comprise only Non-Executive Directors.

 The Independent Non-Executive Directors: